legionco/Atlas-Android/README.md

 ## <a name="key_concepts"></a>Key Concepts
 With Layer UI, Messages have types.
 One type might be rich text, and another might be a map location or photo.
 Anything that can be packaged into a set of MIME Types and data can be represented by Layer UI.

-Under the hood, <a href="layer-atlas/src/main/java/com/layer/ui/message/messagetypes/MessageSender.java">MessageSenders</a> send individual Message types, and <a href="llayer-atlas/src/main/java/com/layer/ui/message/messagetypes/CellFactory.java">CellFactories</a> render them.
+Under the hood, <a href="layer-atlas/src/main/java/com/layer/ui/message/messagetypes/MessageSender.java">MessageSenders</a> send individual Message types, and <a href="layer-atlas/src/main/java/com/layer/ui/message/messagetypes/CellFactory.java">CellFactories</a> render them.
 Additional Message types can be added to your app by extending these classes.
 For a list of default types, see the <a href="layer-atlas/src/main/java/com/layer/ui/message/messagetypes">messagetypes</a> subpackage.

 ## <a name="api_quickstart"></a>API Quickstart
 The Layer UI library is located in the `layer-atlas` directory.
-The table below details the most important classes in Atlas and is hyperlinked directly to the current java file.
+The table below details the most important classes in Layer UI and is hyperlinked directly to the current java file.

 <table>
     <tr><th colspan="2" style="text-align:center;">Views</th></tr>